ece191-team-b/livox_ros2_driver/README.md

 uint8 line              # laser number in lidar
 ```

-3. The standard pointcloud2 (pcl :: PointXYZI) format in the PCL library (Not currently supported) :

-&ensp;&ensp;&ensp;&ensp;Please refer to the pcl :: PointXYZI data structure in the point_types.hpp file of the PCL library.
+3. The standard pointcloud2 `pcl::PointXYZI` format in the PCL library is not currently supported.
+Please refer to the `pcl::PointXYZI` data structure in the `point_types.hpp` file of the PCL library.

 ## 5. Configure LiDAR parameters

-In the "ws_livox/src/livox_ros2_driver/launch" path, there are two json files, livox_hub_config.json and livox_lidar_config.json.
+In the "~/livox_ros2_driver/launch" path, there are two json files, `livox_hub_config.json` and `livox_lidar_config.json`.

-1. When connecting directly to LiDAR, use the livox_lidar_config.json file to configure LiDAR parameters.
+1. When connecting directly to LiDAR, use the `livox_lidar_config.json` file to configure LiDAR parameters.
 Examples of file contents are as follows :

 ```json
 {